research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## Repositories

 In this section admins can manage software repository entries.
-The background services use repository url and the platform information to "scrape" additional information about the software.
+The background services use repository URL and the platform information to "scrape" additional information about the software.
 When background service fails it logs the error.
 The error message is shown to software maintainers.
 However the background services will continue trying to retrieve additional information from the platform API.

 :::tip
 The admins can exclude/disable background services for the specific repository by providing the reason for exclusion.
 The reason is shown to maintainers of the software.
 In short, if the 'Reason why scraping is disabled' has an value the repository will be excluded from background services.